The Asset Management Review: Switzerland

 i Taxation of CISs

 As a matter of principle, Swiss CISs are not liable to income and capital taxes.
 Taxation does not take place at the level of the CIS, but usually directly targets (Swiss-resident) investors (see Section VI.iii), provided the CIS is deemed transparent for tax purposes.
 The taxation of CISs in Switzerland largely depends upon the legal structure under the CISA.
-Open-ended CISs, such as the contractual investment fund and the SICAV, are not considered to be entities subject to Swiss corporate income tax in their own right.
+Open-ended CISs, such as the contractual investment fund and the SICAV, are not considered entities subject to Swiss corporate income tax in their own right.
 In conformity with the principle outlined above, taxation is applied directly to investors according to their country of tax residence.
 The same regime is applicable to the Swiss LP.
 There are two exceptions to these general taxation principles: CISs owning real estate are taxed as corporations on the portion of their income that is directly derived from real estate; and a SICAF is subject to Swiss corporate income tax as it is treated as a separate taxpayer under Swiss tax law.

 All income that is distributed by these CISs is subject to a withholding tax of 35 per cent, which is entirely or partially recoverable by the investor (as regards investors based outside of Switzerland, the reimbursement of the withholding tax depends upon the provisions of the applicable double tax treaty).
 Exceptions to this general principle are possible.
 For example, a distribution of net capital gains realised by a CIS is exempted provided that these capital gains are clearly separated from the income.